 With this greater awareness, businesses are also beginning to change their perspective on IT.
-They’re rethinking the value of owning IT hardware assets and exploring whether migrating to HaaS solutions can get them to the same ends more cost-effectively and efficiently—and without the headache of decommissioning hardware at its end of life.
+For example, they’re rethinking the value of owning IT hardware assets and exploring whether migrating to HaaS solutions can get them to the same ends more cost-effectively and efficiently – without the headache of decommissioning hardware at its end of life.

 The Hardware as a Service market may also grow due to MSPs’ awareness of programs through distributors and funding options that help them tailor solutions to your clients and minimize your risk.
 Moreover, you may be able to continue to sell the solutions you currently provide under this new model and expand your business.